-(p) Share-based compensation
+(r) Share-based compensation

-Share-based compensation cost is measured on the grant date of the share award, based on the fair value of the award, and recognized as an expense over the requisite service period.
+Share-based compensation expense is measured on the grant date of the share award, based on the fair value of the award, and recognized as an expense over the requisite service period.
 Management has made an estimate of expected forfeitures and recognizes compensation cost only for those equity awards expected to vest.

-(q) Revenue recognition
+(s) Revenue recognition

 The Group generates real estate online revenues principally from e-commerce, online advertising, and listing services and enters into separate contracts with its customers under each revenue stream.
-Revenues are recorded, net of sales related taxes.
+Revenues are recorded, after considering reductions by estimates for refund allowances and sales related taxes.